below knee prostheses (transtibial prostheses)

 Above knee residual limb (left) vs. through knee residual limb (right)

 This causes the through knee prosthesis knee joint to extend further forward from the sound side limb when the amputee is sitting.
 It is therefore a predominantly cosmetic consideration.
-The functional advantages of the through knee amputation and prosthesis far outweighs the cosmetic compromise when sitting.
+The functional advantages of the through knee amputation and prosthesis far outweigh the cosmetic compromise when sitting.

 The prosthetic knee can be seen extending further forward than the sound limb knee when sitting down.